History of Robert Redford in Timeline

 On July 11, 2009, Robert Redford married his longtime girlfriend, Sibylle Szaggars, at the Louis C. Jacob Hotel in Hamburg, Germany.

-In 2009, the University of Southern California (USC) School of Dramatic Arts announced the first annual Robert Redford Award for Engaged Artists.
+In 2009, the University of Southern California announced the first annual Robert Redford Award for Engaged Artists.

 On October 14, 2010, Redford was appointed chevalier of the Légion d'honneur by President Nicolas Sarkozy.

-2010: New Mexico Governor's Award for Excellence in the Arts
+2010: Recipient of the New Mexico Governor's Award for Excellence in the Arts

-In 2010, Robert Redford was a recipient of the New Mexico Governor's Award for Excellence in the Arts.
+In 2010, Redford received the New Mexico Governor's Award for Excellence in the Arts.

 May 2011: Publication of Robert Redford: The Biography